FrankKooij/Soma/README.md

 ### Why the namespaces?

-If you want to style using the `epub:type` attribute, the epub namespace is mandatory.
+If you want to style using the `epub:type` attribute without a dirty “escaping character hack”, the epub namespace is required.

 The xhtml namespace may also be useful if you edit your ePub file manually and use tags like `acronym`, which is deprecated in HTML but not in XHTML.

 ### Any tips for headings?

 When designing this stylesheet, I saw that Ulysses' developers decided that chapter title is `h1` so use that for… chapter titles.
 Use `h2` for section titles (inside chapters).